Expressing the Earth: Towards a Geopoetic Creative Ethnology

 From Thought to Action: radical transformations

 It is vital to recognise the political dimension of our work.
+As ethnologists, we undertake studies with and alongside and with the people we work with.
 Many ethnologists consciously engage in different forms of cultural and political work – for example, in consciousness raising, advocacy and social change.
 As practitioners in the field, we dig where we stand; our own personal roots, as well as our own local place, are vital to our theory-practice.
 How we choose to write about the world constitutes a deeply political choice, and we cannot escape our potential effects on the people or communities around us (effects which are inescapably political).

 As Kockel has observed, many ethnologists are motivated by concerns ‘not unlike those that have inspired the work of artists, poets, theologians and campaigners’.
 These shared concerns include a desire to create and to connect, to seek and share knowledge, to raise awareness, to challenge the use of power, to bring people together, to search for meaning, to imagine and make manifest new ways of thinking and being.
 Speaking personally, an ethnological being-in-the-world also speaks to the need for an activist orientation in practice.